CtrlK

 Distinctiveness Conflict Risk

-The combination of 'claims-based authorization', 'multi-agent coordination', and the specific 'Skip when' clause creates a clear niche that is unlikely to conflict with general security or authentication skills.
-The domain is well-scoped.
+The combination of 'claims-based authorization', 'multi-agent coordination', and the specific 'Skip when' clause creates a clear niche.
+The focus on agent-level permissions and claims-based model distinguishes it well from general security or authentication skills.

 3 / 3